 Godfrey thought the round churchyard, sloping up to the church, was evidence of an early origin (3 p1).
-It is thus paradoxical that the whole church is in fact mid to late C14, which is unusually late in Sussex.
-The reason for the rebuilding is not apparent and it was complete by 1399, when the advowson is said to have been acquired by Michelham priory (Meads).
+It is thus paradoxical that the whole church is in fact mid to late C14, unusually late in Sussex. and there is no evidence of an earlier church, though there must surely have been one.
+It follows that the reason for a rebuilding is not apparent, though it was complete by 1399, when the advowson is said to have been acquired by Michelham priory (Meads).
 Like other churches of the period, e g the smaller and slightly later Poynings, West Sussex, the plan is cruciform and aisleless.
 At Alfriston, nave and chancel are the same length with slightly shorter transepts.
 The material is well knapped and laid flint, with a band of sandstone ashlar above the plinth.
 Putlog holes left over from the scaffolding are visible in the tower.
 The windows vary between panelled tracery and the type of curvilinear tracery, known for obvious reasons as leaf tracery.

-Both are found throughout, arranged symmetrically, showing that they were in use at the same time – the west window, indeed, combines them.
+Both are found throughout, arranged symmetrically, showing that they were in use at the same time and, indeed, the west window combines them.
 Its otherwise straight mullions are interrupted towards the top by irregularly shaped curved pieces.
 There is only one fairly small window each side except in the chancel and the west walls of the transepts have none, so the interior is dark.
 The west end was usually built last, yet the west window and the rather larger east one are not greatly different, suggesting the whole was built in a short time.